christophhart/hise_documentation/hise-modules/midi-processors/list/scriptprocessor.md

 reflect this.

 - if a callback is deferred (= not running on the audio thread), the callback name will have a `(D)` suffix to indicate the threading state.

+## `include` External Files

+As your scripts grow larger you can quickly loose oversight over complex scripts.
+The ScriptProcessor has a inbuilt tool to handle this kind of problem.

+If you select a codeblock in the ScriptEditor and **right-click**, you can find an option to **Move selection to external file**.

+This command creates a new `.js` file out of your selection and saves it into the [Scripts Folder](/working-with-hise/project-management/projects-folders/scripts), deletes the selected code and includes the newly created external script with the `include("");` command.

+After you have included the external `.js` file you can access it with the Callback-dropdown-selector in the ScriptEditors topbar.

+This separation of code blocks is not only great for code clarity but also if you want to reuse certain scripts in your next projects.
+You just have to drop them in the **Scripts Folder** and `include("");` them in your current project.